ubcgif/DCIPoctree/content/runprog/surfaceelectrodes.rst

 output data file
   Observations/locations file in LOC_XYZ format, using the filename specified in the input file.
 The electrode have been draped onto the topographic surface.

-**NOTE**: If a LOC_XYZ observations or locations file is specified in the input control file, electrodes above the surface will be draped to the surface, while electrode locations below the surface will remain unchanged.
+.. note:: If a LOC_XYZ observations or locations file is specified in the input control file, electrodes above the surface will be draped to the surface, while electrode locations below the surface will remain unchanged.